Checking vs. Savings Account: What’s the Difference?

 There are several big differences between checking and savings accounts.
 Let’s look at a side-by-side comparison.

 Savings accounts generally offer higher interest rates than checking accounts.
 The highest interest rates currently offered on savings accounts are upwards of 2.50% APY.

 Checking accounts generally don’t offer interest at all.
 Some types of checking accounts, such as rewards checking accounts, may offer high interest rates on a limited balance amount, but you’ll need to meet a lot of requirements to receive those rates.

 Savings accounts are usually free.
-However, some high-yield savings accounts may come with a monthly fee if you don’t meet a certain minimum balance requirement.
+However, some online savings accounts may come with a monthly fee if you don’t meet a certain minimum balance requirement.

 Checking accounts are also generally free.
 If you opt for a rewards checking account, you may have to pay a fee for not meeting the minimum account requirements each month.
 It’s a good idea to carefully weigh whether you’ll be able to meet these requirements before opening the account, or else you could end up paying costly fees.